ophelia, corrected

 That line breaks your heart because it comes too late.

 Is “sleepless nights” and sexual intimacy with a man truly the antithesis of Ophelia’s fate?
-Is Ophelia, likely a repressed preteen whose world collapses after a stock of tragedies, not just romantic tragedies, really the right person to use as a backdrop for complete female redemption through “male love?”
-Are we really resolving the innocent and silenced-by-society Ophelia’s tragic and might I say poetic death through the grossly, GROSSLY, simplified concept of being loved “right” by some dude resembling the likes of James Marsden in Enchanted?
-Where the hell does this team of people get away with saying a Viking-era teenage girl with no self-actualization wrecked with grief and pain really just needed to get laid?
-“A cold bed” — are you serious?
-Also, what’s this about scorpions and venoms?
+Is Ophelia, likely a repressed preteen whose world collapses after a stock of tragedies, not just romantic tragedies, really the right person to use as backdrop for complete female redemption through “male love?”
+Are we resolving the innocent and silenced-by-society Ophelia’s tragic and might I say poetic death through the grossly simplified concept of being loved “right” by some dude resembling the likes of James Marsden in Enchanted?
+Where do we people get off with saying a Viking-era teenage girl with no self-actualization wrecked with grief and pain really just needed to get laid?
 Instead of the river, fall into bed, live to tell the story — and you have been saved from The Fate of Ophelia?
 Is she a caricature?
-Flattening Ophelia’s tragedy into a weird AF and symbolically incoherent, shitty metaphor for love and lust, which is not what she was — is utterly jarring.
-Also:

-[the case of “Love Story” (2010) and why this wasn’t an issue then]
+The case of “Love Story” (2010) and why this wasn’t an issue then

 “Love Story” doesn’t reference Romeo and Juliet the Shakespeare play so much as the cultural shorthand the play has become.
 That one just borrows from tropes — the young, star-crossed lovers who die for infatuation amid family feud.
 So it didn’t seem like a big deal.
 This is what adaptation scholar Julie Sanders calls recontextualized appropriation: the highbrow source lends symbolic capital to the new work, and in return, the new text democratizes the original (or in this case, the tropes borne out of it).
 It’s actually harmless.
 Later generations can’t experience the past firsthand so artists sourcing high-brow work allows them to inherit cultural memories they did not live through (as Marianne Hirsch articulates in The Generation of Postmemory, 2012).
 Taylor Swift, like many artists of her generation, channels this kind of postmemory.
 That’s not a terrible thing at all especially for a generation increasingly declining in the critical and linguistic study of the humanities.

-[other post memorial inheritances]
+Other post memorial inheritances

 Lana Del Rey - Norman F**ing Rockwell! - “hope is a dangerous thing,” “happiness is a butterfly” — inherits Sylvia Plath and Emily Dickinson.